Macroscopic-ranged proximity effect in graphite: Results and discussion

 \subsection{Discussion}

-The overall behavior of the $4p$ feature triggered in graphite supports the presence of induced superconducting features in our devices in ranges above those of the conventional superconducting PE.
-Its characteristics, however, do not point towards a bulk-related phenomenon; magnetotransport measurements indicating an effect confined to a small volumetric fraction of the sample, in regions of reduced dimensionality.
+The overall behavior of the $4p$ transition triggered in graphite supports the presence of induced superconducting features in our devices in ranges above those of the conventional superconducting PE.
+Its characteristics, however, do not point towards a bulk-related phenomenon.

-Suitably, the occurrence of the \textit{conventional} superconducting PE does not seem to justify the $4p$ transition either.
-As discussed previously, the lack of features in samples with a single SC electrode, the null dependence on T, the increasing transition amplitude with magnetic fields and the long range of the phenomenon (up to $700$ $\mu$m - $1$ mm distant from the superconducting electrodes, whereas $\xi_N\approx 1 - 2$ $\mu$m \cite{DeGennes1964, Zhou2006, Garcia2008, Camargo2016, Pippard1952, Beletskii1975, Gantmakher1971}) all attest against such hypothesis.
+As discussed in section \ref{sec_transport}, the properties of our samples can be described by the existence of two independent transport channels acting in parallel: a high- and a low-resistance one.
+The high resistance channel seems to be related to transport through pristine graphite, whereas the low resistance channel is unambiguosly associated to the presence of superconducting electrodes in the device.
+The fact that Hall measurements remain unchanged above and below $T_c$, whereas the sample's longitudinal resistance shows variations as large as 10\%, strongly suggests that transport through the low resistance channel occurs along small localized grains in graphite, which should not contribute to its Hall resistance.

-Instead, all our results can be accounted for by considering the pre-existence of superconducting-prone islands in graphite, consistently with previous reports in the literature indicating localized superconducting domains in the material \cite{Kopelevich2006, Antonowicz1974, Lebedev2014, Ballestar2015, Precker2016}.
-In this context, the presence of superconducting leads can act as a trigger for global coherent transport along such pre-existing channel.
-We elaborate below.
+Suitably, the occurrence of the \textit{conventional} superconducting PE does not justify the $4p$ transition.
+As previously presented, the lack of features in samples with a single SC electrode, the null dependence on T, the increasing transition amplitude with magnetic fields, and the long range of the phenomenon (up to $700$ $\mu$m - $1$ mm distant from the superconducting electrodes, whereas $\xi_N\approx 1 - 2$ $\mu$m \cite{DeGennes1964, Zhou2006, Garcia2008, Camargo2016, Pippard1952, Beletskii1975, Gantmakher1971}) all attest against such a hypothesis.

-We consider our sample as an array of mesoscopic superconducting regions in a graphitic matrix, similarly to the systems reported in refs. \cite{Han2014, Allain2012, Kessler2010}.
-The properties of our devices can then be described by assuming the existence of two independent transport channels in graphite operating in parallel: one by normal carriers and a second one by Cooper pairs.
-Transport by cooper pairs is made across the localized domains, whereas transport by normal carriers happens through the normal matrix.
+Instead, all our results can be accounted for by considering the pre-existence of mesoscopic, superconducting-prone islands in graphite.
+This hipothesys is consistent with previous reports in the literature, which indicate localized superconducting domains in the material \cite{Kopelevich2006, Antonowicz1974, Lebedev2014, Ballestar2015, Precker2016}.
+In this context, the presence of superconducting leads can act as a trigger for global coherent transport along such a pre-existing channel.
+In addition to overall sample behavior, superconducting puddles can be justified by point contact measurements performed during our STM study.
+These provided strong indications of Andreev reflections across graphite's surface, signalizing the existence of superconducting regions in bulk HOPG with dimensions above the superconducting coherence length \cite{Deutscher1999}.